rreece/deep-learning-101/introduction.md

 ![AI vs ML vs DL (source: [figshare](https://figshare.com/articles/figure/AI_vs_ML_vs_DL_Venn_Diagram_png/14915505))](img/AI_vs_ML_vs_DL_Venn_Diagram.png)

 1.  *Artificial Intellegence* is any kind of software that makes intellegent decisions in some sense.
-    This could be a simple as hard-coded expert heuristics.
+    This could be as simple as hard-coded expert heuristics.
     Simple example: thermostat.
 2.  *Machine Learning* is a kind of software that somehow improves (is *trained*) when given data.
     Expert knowledge is often used to structure the model and what features of the data are used.